alex-yi-writes/LC-SpatialTransformation2021/README.md

 - **Step 2**: Run the installer and follow the instructions to install Git along with the Bash shell.

 For macOS and Linux:
 - Bash is typically pre-installed.
-You can access it through the Terminal application.
+You can access it through the Terminal App.

 #### ANTs (Advanced Normalization Tools)
 - **Step 1**: Download Pre-compiled ANTs Binaries.
 Visit the [ANTs GitHub Releases page](https://github.com/ANTsX/ANTs/releases) to find the latest pre-compiled binaries for your operating system.